 Esri Geodatabase Data Model

 SFO’s GIS data is stored in an enterprise geodatabase and as such takes advantage of some of the geodatabase’s capabilities, such as the use of attributes, domains, spatial references, and topology rules.
-Additionally, SFO’s interior data structure is inspired by Esri’s Building Interior Space Model (BISDM 2.0/3.0).
-Additional information about this model can be found at http://downloads2.esri.com/support/TechArticles/Building_Interior_Space_Data_Model.pdf.
+Additionally, SFO’s Interior Data Model (SIDM) is based upon Esri’s Building Interiors Spatial Data Model in conjunction with SFO’s own internal Interior GIS Standards.

 Data Schema